GSA/digitalgov.gov/content/news/2020/05/2020-05-11-experimenting-with-specialannouncement-markup.md

 ## What information do you need to create the markup

-USAgov found we actually do not need much more information to create the markup.
+USA.gov found we actually do not need much more information to create the markup.
 Because it is based on content we already have within the web page, it is pretty easy to create each field required by the markup.

 As with all markup formats, SpecialAnnouncement creates structure within unstructured web page data.
 That means it applies signals to certain information in the page, as if assigning that information to fields in a database.
 Choosing the values for the categories it wants is sort of like filling out a form.
 It’s best to explore those categories using the documentation from the major search engines.
 For example, here is [the list from Google](https://developers.google.com/search/docs/data-types/special-announcements#data-type-definitions).
 The list of mandatory fields you need to provide values for is very short; there are also options to choose fields depending on the topic of your page.